osrf/gazebo_tutorials/guided_a/tutorial3.md

 # Workflow

 On the previous tutorials you learned how to get your own copy of Gazebo running on your computer.
-On this tutorial, we will a bit into more detail on how to navigate the code and make changes to it.
+On this tutorial, we will go into a bit more detail on how to navigate the code and make changes to it.

 ## Code structure